 Release Date: 9 September 2021

-A PlayStation 5 copy of Tales of Arise was provided for the purposes of this review.
+The PlayStation 5 version of Tales of Arise was provided and played for the purposes of this review.